 Decay

 Without rehearsal, memory traces fade.
 The Ebbinghaus forgetting curve shows exponential decay: most forgetting happens rapidly, then slows.
-The mechanism may involve homeostatic scaling of synaptic strength — the nervous system keeps total synaptic weight in bounds by globally weakening connections, particularly during sleep.
+The mechanism may involve homeostatic synaptic scaling — the nervous system keeps total synaptic weight in bounds by globally weakening connections, particularly during sleep.
+Tononi and Cirelli (2006) proposed the synaptic homeostasis hypothesis: sleep serves partly to downscale synaptic connections built up during waking learning, preserving the most important patterns while allowing weaker traces to fade.

 Interference